 Agencies (institutions or organisations) play a crucial role in preventing and responding to institutional abuse, from implementing robust screening processes for staff and volunteers to thorough background checks and reference verifications.
 Regular training on child protection policies and procedures is essential.

-Organisations should establish clear reporting mechanisms for suspected abuse, including confidential hotlines and designated child protection officers, as well as prompt and thorough investigations of all allegations are paramount.
+Organisations should establish clear reporting mechanisms for suspected abuse, including confidential hotlines and designated child protection officers, as well as prompt and thorough investigations of all allegations, which are paramount.

-Agencies must foster a culture of transparency and accountability through regular external audits and reviews of child protection practices to help identify gaps and areas for improvement.
+Agencies must foster a culture of transparency and accountability by conducting regular external audits and reviews of child protection practices to identify gaps and areas for improvement.
 Collaborating with law enforcement and child protection services can also be effective for intervention.

 The legal landscape surrounding institutional abuse has evolved significantly, establishing frameworks for accountability and redress and providing survivors with avenues for recognition, support, and compensation.